👀 Solink Secure Summit 2025 is open for registration.

 In the last few years, enterprise data has exploded, both in terms of how much of it we are creating and the many uses we are finding for it.
 In technology publications we mostly read about data from social media, digital technologies or wearable devices.
 But security is one of the most data-intensive industries and it’s ripe for advancements in analytics: you’re dealing with pressing issues in business security and fraud while collecting an incredible volume and variety of data, most of which hasn’t been tapped.

-For the past 5 years, Solink has focused on turning unstructured surveillance video into a relevant, meaningful and accessible source of data.
+For the past 5 years, Solink has focused on turning unstructured security video into a relevant, meaningful and accessible source of data.
 In November of 2014, we were invited to present our Contextual Analytics technology at the renowned World Continuous Auditing and Reporting Symposium (WCARS) at Rutgers Business School.

 Below is a transcript of that presentation, introduced by Michael Cangemi and delivered by Solon Angel.
 The original text has been edited for clarity.